Abortion: Attitudes For Action

 Amazing?
 A miracle?
 It was neither.
 David simply believed God.
 What was in David's heart for God was translated into action.
 Love is as love does.

-We are in the 1980s, but there is a giant roaming the land today.
+We are in the 21st century, but there is a giant roaming the land today.
 Much like Goliath, this giant, through fear and intimidation, has almost totally immobilized the Army of God.
 He is overwhelming in size, and his shadow alone sends the bravest of heart into pains of unbelief.
 The scary thing about him is that he is very hard to see.
 Occasionally a few of his victims appear to tell their story, but many people never see him face to face - they only hear terrible rumors about the damage done elsewhere.
 (Actually, some refuse to believe the “horror stories” are true, and prefer to live peacefully, totally ignoring the supposed problem giant.)
 But in reality, this giant is loud and ugly, and he possesses an uncanny power to scare off almost everyone who even thinks about opposing him.
 As Goliath of old, he holds his ground for lack of a challenger.
 Some leaders who are responsible for different segments of God's Army seem to be saying, “It's terrible, but it's to be expected.
 Things are getting worse in these last days.
 There's nothing we can really do about it, so why try.”
 And so, life goes on - for some people that is.

 The giant's name is Abortion and the vast Army of God is shivering in their boots.